curry-packages/prolog2curry/README.md

 (i.e., where only the last argument is a result position).
 It is based on the following principle:

-- If `p` is an n-ary predicate and the rules for `p` are pairwise non-overlapping w.r.t. the first (n-1) arguments, `p` is considered as a function.
+- If `p` is an n-ary predicate and there is a (minimal) set of argument position such that the rules for `p` are inductively sequentially defined on this set of argument positions (in particular, non-overlapping w.r.t. these arguments), `p` is considered as a function (where the last argument is the result argument position, or the maximum of the remaining argument positions if the option `--anyresult` is set).
+  The information about inductively sequential argument set and functions is printed if the verbosity is larger than 1.

 A special case of the previous criterion are predicates defined by a single rule, e.g., predicate which define constants, as